bozsahin/cogs542/README.md

 <b>CATALOG DESCRIPTION: </b> Combinators and their syntax-semantics.
 Combinators and the lexicon.
 Morphology and grammar.
 Parsing and language acquisition.
 Syntactic analyses of various phenomena using combinators.
 Codeterminism in syntax and semantics.
 Combinators and serializable knowledge.

 <p>
-<b>LECTURER: </b> Cem Bozsahin (Fall 2017)
+<b>LECTURER: </b> Cem Bozsahin (Fall 2018)

 Room B-209, phone: 210 7758

-Office hours: open door policy except lecture days (currently W/Th)
+Office hours: open door policy except lecture days (currently T/Th)

-Lecture room and hours: S04  W 14.40-17.30
+Lecture room and hours: TBA

 <p><b>TA:</b> none.
 <p><b>DISCUSSION</b>: Online in class (required), offline in newsgroup (highly recommended, and used for deciding grades):